parflow/parflow/docs/user_manual/pftools.rst

    provided rather than the processor topology as used by pfdist.
-This is used by the SAMRAI version of which allows for a more complicated computation domain specification with different sized subgrids on each processor and allows for more than one intake_subgrid per processor.
+This is used by the SAMRAI version of which allows for a more complicated computation domain specification with different sized subgrids on each processor and allows for more than one subgrid per processor.
    Frequently this will be used with a domain created by the pfcomputedomain command.